-Kim Taipale is the managing partner of Stilwell Holding LLC, a private investment firm, and the founder and executive director of the Stilwell Center, a private, non-partisan research and advisory organization focused on information, technology, and national security policy.
-He is also a director of the Stilwell Charitable Fund.
+Kim Taipale is the managing partner of Stilwell Holding LLC, a private investment and advisory firm, and the founder and executive director of the Stilwell Center, a private research and advisory organization focused on information and technology policy.
+He is also the chairman of the executive committee at Kobra International Ltd. and a director of the Stilwell Charitable Fund.

-Mr. Taipale is a senior fellow at the World Policy Institute and serves on the Markle Task Force on National Security in the Information Age.
-He has served on the board or advisory board of several companies and non-profit organizations.
+Mr. Taipale serves on the advisory council at the World Policy Institute, the advisory board of The Common Good, and on the Markle Task Force on National Security in the Information Age.
+He has previously served on the board or advisory board of several companies and non-profit organizations.

-Mr. Taipale is a frequent invited speaker (selected appearances), has appeared before Congressional and other national committees (selected testimony), and is the author of numerous academic papers, journal articles, and book chapters on information, technology, and national security issues (selected publications).
+Mr. Taipale has been a frequent invited speaker (selected appearances), has appeared before Congressional and other national committees (selected testimony), and is the author of numerous academic papers, journal articles, and book chapters on information policy, technology, and national security issues (selected publications).

 Mr. Taipale has extensive professional experience in a wide variety of diverse endeavors and with many kinds of complex issues and transactions.
-He has worked with international and national corporations, government agencies and other public institutions, as well as start-up companies and not-for-profit organizations.
-He has also helped develop, secure funding for, and implement a number of non-profit information technology related projects, including the Harlem Environmental Access Project, the Advanced Media in Education Project, and others.
+He has worked with international and national corporations, government agencies and other public institutions, established private companies, as well as start-ups and not-for-profit organizations.
+He has also helped develop, secure funding for, and implement a number of non-profit information projects, including the Harlem Environmental Access Project, the Advanced Media in Education Project, and others.

 Mr. Taipale received his B.A. in psychology from New York University and his J.D. from the New York University School of Law.
 He also received his M.A. and his Ed.M. in communications from Columbia University and his LL.M. from the Columbia Law School.